ministryofjustice/payforlegalaid-tests/README.md

 This repository contains acceptance tests for the [Get Payments and Finance Data (GPFD) service](https://github.com/ministryofjustice/payforlegalaid), previously known as Pay For Legal Aid.

-# How to run the tests
+# How to run the tests against your local system
 1. Checkout the [Get Payments and Finance Data repository](https://github.com/ministryofjustice/payforlegalaid)
-2. For that repository, run `mvn clean install`
+2. For that repository, run `mvn clean install` followed by `java -jar -Dspring.profiles.active=local target/pay-for-legal-aid-0.0.1-SNAPSHOT.jar`
 3. Checkout this repository
-4. For this repository, run `mvn clean test`
+4. For this repository, run `mvn clean test -Plocal`

+# How to run the tests against the dev environment system
+1. Checkout this repository
+2. currently a valid JSESSIONID cookie needs to be retrieved from the browser and passed in as a run parameter to allow tests to run against dev.
+THIS IS A TEMPORARY SOLUTION.
+4. Run `mvn clean test -Pdev -Dcookie=<JSESSIONID value>`